lingtalfi/TheBar/discussions/file-manager-protocol.md

     If the value is 0, the other properties are **NOT** returned.

 - **url**: string, the url to the uploaded file

+If you are using the **standard set** of parameters (described in the section above), then the server will return the extra-following parameters:

 - **filename**: string, the name of the uploaded file
 - **directory**: string, the directory path (relative to the user's directory) which contains the uploaded file
 - **tags**: array, the array of tags attached to the uploaded file
 - **is_private**: 0|1, whether the file is private or public
 - **original_url**: string=null.
 The url to the original file if there is one, or null if there isn't.

 Note that in the case of an image, the server might have altered the uploaded image to fit certain dimensions requirements (i.e. the server might have cropped the uploaded image a bit).
 Therefore, in this case the js client shall request the new image (via the given